AlsaceDigitale/hhcamp_2015/_includes/entrepreneur-health-involved/content.markdown

 To join a team:

-follow [sparkboard](http://hhcamp.sparkboard.com) activity and find the project you want.
+Follow [sparkboard](http://hhcamp.sparkboard.com) activity and find the project you want.
 Get in touch with project owner to know more about him and his project.

 <a href="http://hhcamp.sparkboard.com" class="btn btn-primary btn-block">
           Join a team !